chef/chef-workstation/www/site/content/docs/chef-workstation/getting-started.md

 ## Check versions

 New ad-hoc commands `chef-run` and ChefDK CLI commands such as `chef` are available via Chef Workstation.
 See your installed version of Chef Workstation with `chef-run -v` and your installed version of the Chef tools with `chef -v`.
-You can also check your Workstation version by selecting "About Chef Workstation" from the Chef Workstation tray app.
+You can also check your Workstation version by selecting "About Chef Workstation" from the Chef Workstation App.

 ```bash
 $ chef-run -v